haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/bpg/restraints.md

 #  Complimentary software related to restraints for HADDOCK

-In bonvinlab a number of complementary webservers have been developed to help users to reevaluate restraints.
+In BonvinLab a number of complementary webservers have been developed to help users to reevaluate restraints.

 ## [CPORT](http://alcazar.science.uu.nl/services/CPORT/)